GabeScott/standard-works-vault/General Conference/1993 October - Bring Up a Child in the Way He Should Go.md

 Every individual in the world is a child of a mother and a father.
 Neither can ever escape the consequences of their parenthood.
 Inherent in the very act of creation is responsibility for the child who is created.
 None can with impunity run from that responsibility.

 It is not enough simply to provide food and shelter for the physical being.
 There is an equal responsibility to provide nourishment and direction to the spirit and the mind and the heart.
-Wrote Paul to Timothy, “But if any provide not for his own, and specially for those of his own house, he hath denied the faith, and is worse than an infidel” (1 Tim.
-5:8).
+Wrote Paul to Timothy, “But if any provide not for his own, and specially for those of his own house, he hath denied the faith, and is worse than an infidel” ([[1 Timothy 5.8|1 Tim.
+5:8]]).

 I am satisfied that Paul was speaking of more than physical nourishment.

 Many years ago President Stephen L. Richards, then a Counselor in the First Presidency, speaking from this pulpit made an eloquent plea to put father back at the head of the family (see Conference Report, Apr.
 1958, p.
 94).
 I repeat that plea to all fathers.
 Yours is the basic and inescapable responsibility to stand as the head of the family.
 That does not carry with it any implication of dictatorship or unrighteous dominion.
 It carries with it a mandate that fathers provide for the needs of their families.
 Those needs are more than food, clothing, and shelter.
 Those needs include righteous direction and the teaching, by example as well as precept, of basic principles of honesty, integrity, service, respect for the rights of others, and an understanding that we are accountable for that which we do in this life, not only to one another but also to the God of heaven, who is our Eternal Father.

-Let every mother realize that she has no greater blessing than the children which have come to her as a gift from the Almighty; that she has no greater mission than to rear them in light and truth, in understanding and love; that she will have no greater happiness than to see them grow into young men and women who respect principles of virtue, who walk free from the stain of immorality and from the shame of delinquency.
+Let every mother realize that she has no greater blessing than the children who have come to her as a gift from the Almighty; that she has no greater mission than to rear them in light and truth, in understanding and love; that she will have no greater happiness than to see them grow into young men and women who respect principles of virtue, who walk free from the stain of immorality and from the shame of delinquency.

-Said the writer of Proverbs, “Train up a child in the way he should go: and when he is old, he will not depart from it” (Prov.
-22:6).
+Said the writer of Proverbs, “Train up a child in the way he should go: and when he is old, he will not depart from it” ([[Proverbs 22.6|Prov.
+22:6]]).

 The health of any society, the happiness of its people, their prosperity, and their peace all find their roots in the teaching of children by fathers and mothers.